ambar93/ParkingLot/README.md

 The source code of the project lies in com.parkingLot folder.
 The file **input.txt** is used to give input to the program.<br>
 You can modify the contents of this file or replace this file to run test cases you wish to test.(Make sure your **input file is present in the root directory**)<br>
-The shell script file **parking_lot** is the file that willbe used to run the project.
+The shell script file **parking_lot** is the file that will be used to run the project.
 It contains commands to take input from user, compile, build, test and run the project.<br>

 # Installing
 To run the Parking Lot Project,following should be present in the system